Agnez Mo: 1986–2002: Childhood and early career

-Agnes began acting when she was 13 years old.
+Mo began acting when she was 13 years old.
 Her first two roles were on the soap operas Lupus Millenia and Mr. Hologram in 1999.
 The next year, she starred in the TV series Pernikahan Dini, which served as a turning point in her career by transforming her image from that of a child artist to one of a teenage artist.
 Her performance in the series was well received by audiences, resulting in her receiving the "Favorite Actress" award at the 2001 and 2002 Panasonic Awards as well as the "Famous Actress" award at the 2002 SCTV Awards.
 In 2002, Mo starred in three soap operas: Ciuman Pertama, Kejar Daku Kau Ku Tangkap, and Amanda.
 Due to her popularity, she became the highest-paid teenage artist in Indonesia.